Stream and control your Simulator.

 AXe

-2 SimCast macOS app receives the event
+2 SimCast macOS app receives and maps the event

 3 AXe injects it into the Simulator as a real touch